cosmos/game-of-stakes/README.md

 ### Game of Stakes 4 The Endgame

-We are targeting a manadatory software upgrade to Game of Stakes 4 on Thursday January 31st.
+We are targeting a manadatory software upgrade to Game of Stakes 4 at 12:00UTC on Friday Feb 1st.
 We will be also adding vesting stake to all game of stakes participants.

+The last valid block for scoring on Game of Stakes 3 will be 12:00 UTC 12:00UTC on Thursday Jan 31st.

 ### Game of Stakes 3 the restart